 - Bake at 160 degrees Celsius for 55 minutes or until slightly brown.
 The center will be slightly wobbly.
 Switch off the oven and leave the door slightly ajar, using a wooden spoon.

 - After an hour remove the cheesecake and allow it to cool completely.
+You can remove the baking paper, gently at this stage and place the cheesecake on another tray.
+However, I have refrigerated mine with the baking paper and it was fine.
 Refrigerate for 4 hours or preferrably overnight

 - You can decorate with whipped cream and berries or cherries